magento/devdocs/guides/v2.3/graphql/queries/cateogry-list.md

 Attribute | Data type | Description
 --- | --- | ---
-`match` | String | Use this attribute to exactly match the specified string.
+`match` | String | Use this attribute to perform a fuzzy match on the specified string.
 For example, to filter on a specific category name, specify a value such as `Tops`

 ## Output attributes {#Categories}